Cacti/documentation/syslog-plugin.md

 If you are upgrading to version 2.5 from an earlier version, make sure that you update this template format and restart rsyslog.
-You may loose some syslog data, but doing this in a timely fashion, will minimize data loss.
+You may lose some syslog data, but doing this in a timely fashion, will minimize data loss.

 Ensure you restart rsyslog after these changes are completed.
 Other logging